Gratitude to our Spaces

 After hearing everyone's appreciation for space in the last session, I realized that I wanted to not only thank the space in currently in, but ALL spaces I have seen.
 I thought simply making a collage of just my dorm would be rather bland, so I tried coming up with something else.
 When the staff mentioned "Illinois" I thought "that's it!" and I took the pictures I had of the spaces in Chicago, Illinois and put them into a collage, showing a form a gratitude to a space far from New York.
 I like to think every space shares a story.
 It's crazy to think some of true streets we walk were once used for carriages, had no detailed traffic lights, less buildings, etc. We consider our skyscraper cities the norm, but how will this evolve in the future?
 Will it be different or have we reached peak modernism?

-Sapling of Light (2024) Raven Garcia
+Sapling of Light (2024) Sabre Lee

 I want to give my special tree that I like to sleep under, sunlight and hope.
 Right now the tree can't grow because the scaffolding from the construction is blocking sunlight from the tree.
 In my illustration I depict the tree as its spirit blossoming from the sunlight.